elixir-gettext/gettext/README.md

 Messages in Gettext are stored in Portable Object files (`.po`).
 Such files must be placed at `priv/gettext/LOCALE/LC_MESSAGES/DOMAIN.po`, where `LOCALE` is the locale and `DOMAIN` is the domain (the default domain is called `default`).

-For example, the message to `pt_BR` of the first two `*gettext` calls in the snippet above must be placed in the `priv/gettext/pt_BR/LC_MESSAGES/default.po` file with contents:
+For example, the messages for `pt_BR` from the first two `*gettext` calls in the snippet above must be placed in the `priv/gettext/pt_BR/LC_MESSAGES/default.po` file with the following contents:

 ```pot
 msgid "Here is one string to translate"